FarronF/limerick-council-meetings/meetings/2022/10/25-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Travel & Transportation Strategic Policy Committee Meeting 12th July 2022.md

 4. Community engagement

-5. Updates to Elected Members---
+5. Updates to Elected Members
+---
 3

 Mr. Sean Mc Glynn updated the members on a recent visit to Dun Laoghaire where ideas were